When you walk into a BJJ gym for the first time…

 You'll learn how to deal with frustration, because jiu jitsu is hard and it won't always work out for you at first.

-Don’t worry about tapping out–it’s expected that you’ll tap out!
+Don't worry about tapping out--it's expected that you'll tap out!

 You're not expected to be good when you start.
 You're really going to get tapped out a lot.